Back to Blog

 The Dual-Write Phase

-During migration, we build scripts that write data to both the new database and the old spreadsheet simultaneously, ensuring zero operational disruption.
+During the initial migration, we architect background scripts that write data to both the new PostgreSQL database and the old legacy spreadsheet simultaneously.
+This ensures zero operational disruption and builds trust.

 2